Ketel Marte Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.66).
+- The Rockies' 5.65 team ERA ranks last across all league pitching staffs.

-- The Rockies give up the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to allow 200 total home runs at a rate of 1.5 per game (second-most in the league).

-- In his most recent time out on Wednesday, the right-hander went five innings against the Atlanta Braves, allowing three earned runs while surrendering nine hits.
+- The left-hander's most recent time out came on Thursday against the Atlanta Braves, when he threw 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- In 23 games this season, the 26-year-old has put up a 4.95 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .268 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.